vanya-vb/digital-business-card-react/README.md

 # Digital Business Card
-Digital Business Card is one of the solo projects of [Scrimba Frontend Developer Career Path](https://scrimba.com/frontend-path-c0j) at the end of module React Basics.
+Digital Business Card is one of the solo projects of [Scrimba Frontend Developer Career Path](https://scrimba.com/frontend-path-c0j) at the end of module Static React (part of the React Basics module).
 Everything in this project is static.
 The challenge is to:
 - build it from scratch
 - make separate components